 If a deal is agreed in the following months between Britain and the EU it is possible that British travelers will experience no changes in the normal requirements to enter the EU Schengen area.
 They will only require a passport to visit as they do currently.

-However, one of the likely outcomes of No Deal Brexit is that UK citizens will need an ETIAS visa waiver to travel to a European destination.
+However, one of the likely outcomes of a failure to strike a trade agreement between the British government and the EU is that UK citizens may soon need an ETIAS visa waiver to travel to a European destination.
 This is set to be launched in the next few years and will permit UK travelers to spend 90 days in the EU within a 180 day period.
 It will be obtainable online and valid for 3 years.

 Changes in Travel Insurance Requirements

 It is possible that European Health Insurance Cards (EHIC) will no longer be valid to use by British citizens post-Brexit.
 These are held by around 27 million Brits and can be used to cover medical costs whilst traveling in Schengen and the EU.